Basement Stair Handrail Requirements In South Jordan, UT

 Number Of Risers Rule

-If the stairs in your basement have at least one handrail, it is necessary to have at least four risers.
+If the stairs in your basement have at least one handrail, they must have at least four risers.
 Most stairways in basements can easily pass this test.

 Open Vs. Enclosed Staircases